 Nestled at the top of the Spanish Steps, Hassler Roma is one of Rome’s most luxurious and iconic hotels.

-With its breathtaking views of the city, Michelin-starred dining, and wellness facilities, Hassler Roma offers guests an indulgent and unforgettable stay in the heart of Rome.
 The hotel’s classic decor and impeccable service make it a popular choice for those seeking an elegant and sophisticated experience, while its convenient location makes it an ideal base for exploring the city’s many attractions.
 Reviews consistently praise the hotel’s stunning views, elegant decor, and exceptional service, making it a top pick for those seeking the ultimate in luxury and relaxation in Rome.

 Hotel Scalinata Di Spagna is a luxurious property located at the top of the Spanish Steps, offering stunning views of Rome’s historic landmarks.
 The hotel features a covered rooftop terrace, free Wi-Fi, and rooms with a free minibar and daily turndown service.
 Guests can enjoy an extensive breakfast buffet on the partially covered terrace, which includes fresh fruit, cold cuts, cheese, and a coffee maker with a grinder available all day.